I still have that memory of baking bread when my girls were little.

 It is a wonderful memory, the smell of bread baking.

-Afterward, I’d slice myself a piece of bread and spread butter or jam on it.
-Nothing ever tasted that good.
+I’d often slice a piece of bread and spread butter or jam on it.
+Nothing ever tasted so good.
+It made good sandwich bread too.